samanthangsy/codewords/Weekly Diary/11/readme.md

 great "gym" of different sketches. you clearly are building lots of "coding" muscles.
 Choose one to play with... at most develop into multiple paragraphs.

+note to self: add in gifs and images of WIP +reasoning behind the design challenges etc